FCL00/Application-Development/HTML/1.0 Heading and Paragraph/ReadMe.md

 ![title tag](https://seo-gold.com/images/title-tag-html.jpg)

 ## Paragraph tag
-The `<p>` tag, short for "`paragraph`" serves as a container for blocks of text. paragrap tag providing a means to structure and organize textual content.
+The `<p>` tag, short for "`paragraph`" serves as a container for blocks of text. paragrahp tag providing a means to structure and organize textual content.
 Whether you're sharing stories, conveying information, or presenting ideas, the <p> tag offers a flexible canvas for textual expression.

 ## Example 1
 ```